City of Minneapolis resolution commemorates Ramadan, allows broadcasting of Muslim call to prayer

 MINNEAPOLIS — Just days before the holy month of Ramadan begins, those in the Muslim community will now be able to hear the call to prayer from the comfort of their home.

-"So the city council passed a resoulution that is going to allow folks to hear the call of prayer, called to the adhan, to be played across Minneapolis ahead of the month of Ramadan," said Mohamed Ibrahim, Deputy Director with CAIR-MN.
+"So the city council passed a resolution that is going to allow folks to hear the call of prayer, called to the adhan, to be played across Minneapolis ahead of the month of Ramadan," said Mohamed Ibrahim, deputy director with CAIR-MN.

 Minneapolis is home to one of the largest populations of Somali and East Africans in the nation.